daviddivinefavour/webScraping/README.md

-# WEBSCRAPER -> Puppeteer and Duckduckgo
+# WEBSCRAPER -> Puppeteer and Duckduckgo Search Engine

 A simple node app that uses puppeteer to scrape search results from duckduckgo search engine through some API's